logan-j/phunky-photos/README.md

 ### Requirements

-- `python3`, with the following module installed:
+- `python3`, with the following module(s) installed:
   - `pipenv`

 ### Installation

-After cloning this repo, to initialize and install dependencies, run: `pipenv install`
+After cloning this repo, to initialize and install dependencies, from the root directory run: `pipenv install`

 ### Running the Application

-To execute the application, run: `pipenv run ./main.py [album_id]` Replacing `[album_id]` with the album that you want to display.
+To execute the application, from the root directory run: `pipenv run ./main.py [album_id]` Replacing `[album_id]` with the album that you want to display.

 ### Running Tests

-To execute the tests, run: `pipenv run pytest`
+To execute the tests, from the root directory run: `pipenv run pytest`